jenniferbacon01/CV/README.md

 -Physics BSc (Hons) 2:1 (68%)

 -Final year project “Stretching Molecules in a Computer” involved building a model of a polymer in C with my lab partner.
-Achieved a strong 1st and gave me invaluable experience working intensely on a project with a partner.
+Achieved a 1st (74%) and gave me invaluable experience working intensely on a project with a partner.

 #### Westminster School (Sep 2006 - Jul 2008)